ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Note that the DGC defines the data structure, the actual wire format (HCERT) is content neutral.

-### 3.2 Structure of the payload
+### 3.2 Structure of the Payload

 The payload is structured and encoded as a CBOR with a COSE digital signature.
 This is commonly known as a "CBOR Web Token" (CWT), and is defined in [RFC 8392](https://tools.ietf.org/html/rfc8392).
 The payload, as defined below, is transported in a `hcert` claim.

 The integrity and authenticity of origin of payload data MUST be verifiable by the Verifier.
-To provide this mechanism, the issuer of MUST sign the CWT using an asymmetric electronic signature scheme as defined in the COSE specification ([RFC 8152](https://tools.ietf.org/html/rfc8152)).
+To provide this mechanism, the issuer MUST sign the CWT using an asymmetric electronic signature scheme as defined in the COSE specification ([RFC 8152](https://tools.ietf.org/html/rfc8152)).

 ### 3.3 CWT Claims